 - Consider finding a lawyer to help you through the claims process.
 In most cases, you’ll benefit from getting help navigating the complicated process if you want a fair outcome in which you receive the full amount you deserve.

 However, every case is different.
 In some cases, it might not be necessary to hire a lawyer.
-Here’s everything you need to know to help you decide whether your unique case would benefit from hiring a car accident attorney.
+Here’s everything you need to know to help you decide whether your unique case would benefit from hiring a car accident lawyer in Houston.

 Accidents Resulting in Serious Injury or Death